 When it comes to public property, the jury is allowed to presume that you did not own the property; and did not have permission to deface, damage, or destroy it.
 Cal.
 Penal Code Ann. § 594.
-This can encompass an over pass or park bench.
-So, if the vandalism occurs on public property the second element would be meant, there would not be an argument that the public owns the property and person charged is a part of the public.
+This can encompass an overpass or park bench.
+So, if the vandalism occurs on public property the second element would be meant, there would not be an argument that the public owns the property, and the person charged is a part of the public.
 Thus, public property is presumed to not be owned by the person charged.

 Accordingly, the second element to vandalism is that you did not own the property or owned it with someone else.

 The final element regards whether the amount of the defacement, damage, or destruction was either a. less than $400 in a misdemeanor prosecution or b. $400 or more in a felony prosecution.